phproberto/joomla-twig/docs/globals/juri.md

 ## juri

-This variable is a proxy of JUri::getInstance().
+This variable is a proxy of Uri::getInstance().
 It allows to access the active URL as a Uri object inside twig layouts.

 1. [Returns](#returns)
 2. [Examples](#examples)